5 Questions to Ask Your SEO Provider

 5 Questions to Ask Your SEO Company

-Are you shopping around for an SEO company?
+Are you shopping around for a Search Engine Optimization company?
 Looking at pricing and packaging?
 There are a lot of companies out there, and if you’re not very familiar with the industry, it can be very confusing.
 Even scarier, going with the wrong company can actually hurt your SEO!
 How do you know what packages are good, and what company to go with?
 Here are five questions to ask to find out if you have the right team working for you:

 Disclosure is incredibly important.
 Something is fishy if a company won’t let you see where they are submitting links.
 There is something they don’t want you to see.
 More than likely, they’re submitting to irrelevant sites, link farms, spamming people, or just not doing the work.
 Don’t trust a company that won’t be transparent about what they are doing!